larsdouweschuitema/frontend-checklist/README.md

 - [ ] Set image dimensions (height and width attributes) to improve page load time
 - [ ] Use imagemin to compress images
 - [ ] Replace animated GIF's with video for faster page loads
-- [ ] Use lazy-loading to improve loading speed to reduce initial page load time, initial page weight and system resource usage
+- [ ] Use lazy-loading to improve loading speed to reduce initial page load time, initial page weight and system resource

 ### HTML